sanity-io/GROQ/spec/Section 12 -- Vendor functions.md

 ## identity()

 The identity function should accept zero arguments and return a string which represents the identity of the client executing the query.

+## path()

+The path function should accept a single argument and return a path object.